devneelesh921/Documentation/OT MS Understanding/Salary/Salary POC/README.md

 ``` bash
 redis-cli -h <private_IP> -p 6379 ping
 ```
+- The command connects to a Redis server at the specified IP and port, sending a PING to check if the server is responsive.

 ## Install Maven & Java depndancy
 ``` bash
 sudo apt install openjdk-17-jre